dloa/alexandria-librarian-old/README.md

 ### Guidelines

-- Avoid asynchronous code in Actions, Stores or Views.
+- Avoid asynchronous code in Stores or Views.
 Instead, put code involving callbacks, promises or generators in utils or actions.

 ## Copyright and License